whyboris/utilitarianism.net/content/acting-on-utilitarianism.md

 ### Existential Risk Reduction

-> Classical Utilitarians (...) would claim, as Sidgwick did, that the destruction of mankind would be by far the greatest of all conceivable crimes.
-The badness of this crime would lie in the vast reduction of the possible sum of happiness. \
-> \- Derek Parfit[^23]
+> _"Classical Utilitarians (...) would claim, as Sidgwick did, that the destruction of mankind would be by far the greatest of all conceivable crimes.
+The badness of this crime would lie in the vast reduction of the possible sum of happiness."_ \- Derek Parfit[^23]

 The chapter [Utilitarianism and Practical Ethics](/utilitarianism-and-practical-ethics#longtermism) introduced _strong longtermism_, according to which the most important determinant of the value of our actions today is how those actions affect the very long-run future.
 Strong longtermism follows from utilitarianism⁠—and a wide range of other moral viewpoints⁠—if we assume that some of our actions can meaningfully affect the long-run future and that we can estimate which effects are positive and which negative.[^24]